4. Chapter I: “Introduction”

 Malik then asserts the all-encompassing superiority of the Quranic philosophy of war over all others, its universality, and its timelessness: “The Quranic philosophy of war is infinitely supreme and effective.
 It strikes a perfect balance between war and policy”, and regulates “all issues involved in the initiation, planning, conduct and control of wars…Its laws and principles are universal in nature and abiding in significance.
 Unlike man-made philosophies, these are neither the product of a given set of circumstances nor made specifically for it” (ibid.).
 Malik goes on to echo the views already expressed in the preface by Bukhsh Brohi concerning the incompatibility between “narrow national interests” and the message of the Quran, which “points to the realization of universal peace and justice”.
 The ultimate purpose of the Quranic concept of war is, Malik says, the attainment of a “just and peaceful order” (ibid.).

 Peace (salam) does not coincide with the mere absence of war.
 Since the natural and permanent relationship between Dar al-Harb and Dar al-Islam is one of open or latent war, the end of armed hostilities is not seen as the end of a war, but rather as an interruption.
 To denote such a situation, “Arabic usage preferred, and in some contexts continues to prefer, the term sulh, in spite of its earlier connotation of a truce of limited duration.
-Thus, in modern Arabic history textbooks, even purely European peace treaties, where no Islamic interests or party was involved, are denoted with the term sulh—for example, sulh Utrecht, sulh Versailles” (p.
+Thus, in modern Arabic history textbooks, even purely European peace treaties where no Islamic interests or parties were involved, are denoted with the term sulh — for example, sulh Utrecht, sulh Versailles” (p.
 79).
 Traditionally, Islamic “justice” means essentially two things: that the ruler holds his position by right and not by usurpation, and that he governs according to God’s Law, or at least according to its recognizable moral and legal principles.
-The Western concepts of justice and freedom—which in Islam conventionally denoted that someone wasn’t a slave—were gradually introduced in Islamic society only since the 19th century thanks to the circulation of translated books, the influence of foreign diplomats, and later by the flux of refugees returning from Europe (Lewis, 2002).
-To reiterate, the difference between the Western political perspective and the Islamic one, rests in the dissonance between ends and means: while modern Western tradition debates over what is to be achieved, the Islamic approach knows what its objective is, possesses a Divine blueprint indicating the way to follow, and the debate develops around which path is the most efficient to get there the whole of mankind to embrace its divinely mandated destiny.
+The Western concepts of justice and freedom —which in Islam conventionally denoted that someone wasn’t a slave— were gradually introduced in Islamic society only since the 19th century thanks to the circulation of translated books, the influence of foreign diplomats, and later by the flux of refugees returning from Europe (Lewis, 2002).
+To reiterate, the difference between the Western political perspective and the Islamic one, rests in the dissonance between ends and means: while modern Western tradition debates over what is to be achieved, the Islamic approach knows what its objective is since possesses a Divine blueprint indicating the way to follow.
+Consequently, the debate develops around which path is the most efficient to get the whole of mankind to embrace its divinely mandated destiny.

 Malik (1979/1992) then voices a complaint for the lack of an analysis of the Quran’s “immense scientific and logical approach” (p.
 2) to war up to the point of his writing.
 “This indifference to research”, he maintains, “has, with the passage of time, prevented us from seeing the Quranic military thought in its true light and perspective…As a result, humanity in general and the Muslim community in particular stand deprived of the unlimited benefits and blessings of this supreme divine philosophy” (ibid.).
 He attributes one of the causes for this lack of systematic inquiry to what he sees as the erroneous assumption that a nearly 1400-year-old philosophy cannot be of interest to a modern military mind, and bases the motivation for his study on the “urgent need for up-dating the research into this subject to find answers to the current and future problems of war” (ibid.).
 Since the message of the Quran is perfect and eternally valid, it necessarily follows that its rulings concerning warfare must be timeless as well, since the “Quranic military thought is an integral and inseparable part of the total Quranic Message” (p.
 3).